webgraphe/phollow/README.md

 vendor/bin/phollow generate-configuration > phollow.ini
 ```

-You may edit the file to customize the few settings available.

 ### Register the error handler

-This should be done as early in the execution process of your project as possible.
+This should be done as early in the execution process of your PHP project as possible.

 ```php
 <?php